PanDAWMS/panda-bigmon-core/README-status_summary-API.md

 API: ?status=XYZ
 -----------
-The 'status' parameter is the 'status' field of the schedconfig table, it is a property of the PanDA resource.
+The 'status' parameter is the 'status' field from the CRIC, it is a property of the PanDA resource.
 Multiple 'status's can be filtered, comma is the delimiter.
 To filter status != XYZ, please use '?status=-XYZ'.

 The API has 3 HTTP return states: 200, 404, 400.